eglifetoken/eglife-website-update-1/README.md

 ---

-## **Part 3: Go Live with Netlify**
+## **Part 3: Go Live with Vercel**

-After the script finishes and your code is successfully pushed to GitHub, your website is ready to be deployed live.
+After the script finishes and your code is pushed to GitHub, your website is ready to be deployed live on Vercel.

-1. Go to [https://www.netlify.com/](https://www.netlify.com/) and sign up or log in.
+1. Go to [https://vercel.com](https://vercel.com) and sign up or log in (you can use your GitHub account).
-2. Click **"Add new site"** or **"Import an existing project"**.
-3. Choose to deploy from **GitHub**.
-4. Authorize Netlify to access your GitHub account and select your **`eglife-website-update-1`** repository.
-5. Netlify will automatically detect your settings from the `netlify.toml` file.
-The build command (`npm run build`) and publish directory (`.next`) should already be filled in.
-6. Click **"Deploy site"**.
+2. After logging in, click **"Add New..."** and then select **"Project"**.
+3. On the "Import Git Repository" screen, find your **`eglife-website-update-1`** repository and click the **"Import"** button next to it.
+4. Vercel will automatically detect that it's a Next.js project.
+You don't need to change any settings.
+5. Click **"Deploy"**.

-Netlify will now build your project and deploy it.
+That's it!
+Vercel will now build your project and deploy it.
 Once it's finished, you will have a live URL where you can see your website!